 Professor of Biblical Studies, Greenville Presbyterian Theological Seminary, Greenville, South Carolina

-Professor of New Testament, Covenant Theological Seminary, St. Louis, Missouri
+Associate Professor of New Testament, Westminster Theological Seminary, Philadelphia, Pennsylvania

 Given the fact that apart from God’s self–disclosure in Scripture, the church has no objective warrant for making theological claims, it is always welcome and necessary to have books that expound and defend Scripture as God’s Word written.
 In this very helpful and readable work, Guy Waters gives us a faithful exposition of what Scripture is by discussing the classic attributes of Scripture in light of the Reformation and contemporary discussions.
 For Christians today who want to articulate and defend what Scripture is as God’s authoritative and trustworthy Word, especially in light of current challenges, this book is a must–read!